Firefighter/Paramedic – Ryan Cloud

-Ryan has been with North Mason Regional Fire Authority since 1996.
-Since 2004 Ryan has spent his time as a career member.
-Ryan started as a Cadet firefighter at the age of 16 and became a resident firefighter after graduating high school.
-Ryan has worked as the District’s Fire Inspector/Fire Prevention person and currently works as a Firefighter/Paramedic on B shift.
+Ryan Cloud has been with North Mason Regional Fire Authority since 1996.
+He has been a career member since 2004.
+Ryan began as a Cadet firefighter at the age of 16 and became a resident firefighter after graduating high school.
+Ryan has worked as the District’s Fire Inspector/Fire Prevention specialist and currently works as a Firefighter/Paramedic on B shift.

-Mickey grew up in Silverdale, and after graduating from Central Kitsap High School in 1999, he enlisted in the Air Force for six years.
-He returned home to begin his EMS career as an EMT with Olympic Ambulance as well as a Volunteer Resident Firefighter/EMT with Central Kitsap Fire & Rescue.
-In 2011 he attended the Washington State Fire Academy where he won the distinguished First Due Engine Award.
-In 2013 Mickey attended Paramedic school at Central Washington University, and after graduation, he returned to Olympic Ambulance to begin his Paramedic career.
+Mickey Cotter grew up in Silverdale, and after graduating from Central Kitsap High School in 1999, joined the Air Force where he spent six years.
+He returned home to begin his EMS career as an EMT with Olympic Ambulance and a Volunteer Resident Firefighter/EMT with Central Kitsap Fire & Rescue.
+In 2011, he attended the Washington State Fire Academy, where he won the distinguished First Due Engine Award.
+In 2013, Mickey attended Paramedic School at Central Washington University, and after graduation, returned to Olympic Ambulance to begin his Paramedic career.
 Mickey is an avid marathon runner and loves exploring the outdoors with his wife and three boys.
-Mickey prides himself on being a professional and looks forward to serving the citizens of Mason County.
+Mickey prides himself on being a professional and looks forward to serving the citizens of North Mason County.

-Daniel is a new member of North Mason Fire.
-He has been a Paramedic for nine years working for AMR in Tacoma and Lakewood.
-He has been a volunteer FF/PM for the city of Buckley since 2014.
-He has a degree in Fire and EMS.
-He has a background in Construction and as a Sous Chef.
-He resides in Gig Harbor with his lovely wife and four daughters.
-He enjoys fishing and mountain biking in his spare time.
-Dan is proud to call himself a member of the North Mason RFA.
-He prides himself on his professionalism, is passionate about providing exceptional patient care and safeguarding North Mason Communities.
+Daniel Cox is a new member of North Mason Regional Fire Authority.
+He has been a Paramedic for nine years, working for AMR in Tacoma and Lakewood.
+He has been a volunteer firefighter/paramedic for the city of Buckley since 2014, and has a degree in Fire and EMS.
+He has a background in construction and as a sous Chef.
+Dan resides in Gig Harbor with his lovely wife and four daughters, and enjoys fishing and mountain biking in his spare time.
+He is proud to call himself a member of the Fire Authority.
+He prides himself on his professionalism, and is passionate about providing exceptional patient care and safeguarding North Mason Communities.